 Replications are pivotal for the credibility of empirical economics.
-Only findings which are robust and replicable can be generalized and can serve as evidence based advice to economic policy.
-Still replication studies are rarely published in economic journals.
+Only replicable and robust results can be generalized.
+And only generalizable findings can serve as evidence-based advice to economic policy.
+And yet, replication studies are rarely published in economic journals.
 The International Journal for Re-Views in Empirical Economics (IREE) is the first journal dedicated to the publication of replication studies in empirical economics.

-As yet, authors of replication studies, data sets and descriptions had a hard time gaining recognition for their work by citable publications and incentives for conducting these important kinds of work were immensely reduced.
-Therefore, any kind of publication in IREE is made citable in due form.
+Until recently, it was difficult for authors of replication studies to gain recognition for their work and to be accepted to publish in citable publication outlets.
+Since researchers in economics have had little to no incentives to conduct replications, this important kind of studies has been very limited in number.
+Since IREE is aware of this deficit, we ensure that accepted publications are made citable.
 We assign a DOI to each article, data set, and programming and additionally restore data sets in a permanent repository.
-IREE provides the platform to authors to be given credit for serious empirical research in economics.
+IREE provides this crucial platform to authors so they can be given credit for their important contributions to empirical research in economics.

-The publication of replication studies often depends on their result.
-If any, replications usually need to reject the original study to get published whereas a scientific impact is denied for replications confirming original findings.
+Traditionally, the publication of replication studies often depends on their results: Replications rejecting the original study tend to get published whereas replications confirming the original findings tend to get rejected in the grounds of lacking scientific impact.
 This induces a severe publication bias.
-IREE encourages a transparent and open discourse in empirical economics that elicits high quality research.
-Therefore, IREE publishes research independent of the result of the study.
-The selection of published articles is based on technical and formal criteria but not with regards to the qualitative or quantitative results.
+IREE’s philosophy encourages a transparent and open discourse in empirical economics that elicits high-quality research.
+Therefore, IREE publishes research independent of the study’s result.
+We select the articles to be published based on technical and formal criteria but not with regards to their qualitative or quantitative results.
 Furthermore, IREE is an open access e-journal.
 All articles are subject to a peer-review process and are published as soon as they are accepted.
 There are neither publication nor submission fees for the authors.